mthakorecern/TestVectorsForPhaseL1Calo/README.md

 1. Take a GEN-SIM-DIGI-RAW-MINIAOD file corresponding to a particular physics process and process it to retain the desired number of events, object collections, etc.

+2. Take the same input corresponding to a particular RCT card, as provided to the RCT emulator and pass it to the FW code, sequentially through the different IPs.

+3. Compare the outputs of the emulator and FW code after processing by each IP Stage